Arpita-deb/Sales_Data_Analysis/README.md

 ## Tools used:

 * Excel - For data cleaning and wrangling
-* Pivot Table - For analysing data
+* Pivot Table - For analyzing data
 * Power BI - For visualizing the data
+* R Programming Language - For Sales Forecasting

 ## About the Dataset:

 The dataset is created by Udit Kumar Chatterjee and is obtained from [data.world](https://data.world/dataman-udit/us-regional-sales-data).
-It consists of 6 tables, namely-
+It contains 6 tables, namely-
 1. sales_orders_sheet
 2. customers_sheet
 3. store_locations_sheet